DevExCodeHub/candy-machine-with-feelings/README.md

 1. Clone or download the repository
 2. Login to your IBM Cloud account, if you don't have one already you can [sign up for IBM Cloud](https://console.bluemix.net/registration/).
 3. Create `Speech to Text`,`AlchemyLanguage` and `Language Translator` services from Watson catalog in IBM Cloud.
-4. Update `.env` file with your service credentials
+4. Add `crd.env` file with your service credentials
    ```
     STT_USERNAME=*your watson speech to text service credential*
     STT_PASSWORD=*your watson speech to text service credential*